 Your venture capital investors will also like to see you take on venture debt instead of too much venture capital investment.
 It benefits these early investors because it minimises equity dilution.

-The alternatives to venture debt are venture capital, traditional debt or a digital debt alternative like Jeeves.
+The traditional alternatives to venture debt are venture capital or traditional debt.

 In this section, we’ll first summarise the three most common forms of debt in a comparison table: venture debt, venture capital and traditional debt.